Sanjaydr/MyPortfolio/FinalProjectPart2.md

   The interviewees in general really like the topic, and could relate to the topic.</li>

 <li>
-    One interviewee thought that starting witha  question was a great idea and got him very interested as they related to the issue. </li>
+    One interviewee thought that starting with a question was a great idea and got him very interested as they related to the issue. </li>

 <li>I was really apprehensive about using the news in one of the charts showing statistics about suicide rates, but the interviewees responded really well to the charts and they thought that the use of the rope was a very clever way to make the visual more impactful.</li>

-<li> The infographics and use of Canva played out to my advantage, and made the overall storyline more impactful.</li></ol>
+<li> The infographics and use of Canva played out to my advantage and made the overall storyline more impactful.</li></ol>

 <h2>Areas of Improvement </h2>
 <ol>
-<li>In the first visual, one of the interviewees thought that anxiety and Doubled should both be of the same color in order to draw attention to the relationship between anxiety getting doubled.</li>
+<li>In the first visual, one of the interviewees thought that anxiety and Doubled should both be of the same color to draw attention to the relationship between anxiety getting doubled.</li>

 <li>The charts were missing sources and all of the individuals thought that stating sources was very important to give credibility to the charts.</li>